 Since Aspiration has no physical branches, you must open all accounts online.
 In addition to the above information, you’ll need to provide various personal and financial information, such as your name and address, date of birth, employment status and investment experience.
 You should be able to get through the online application in about five minutes.

-Keep reading to find out the best savings accounts of 2019.
+Keep reading to find out the best savings accounts.

 More on Banking